Zephyr documentation Generation¶

 - sphinx_rtd_theme version 0.4.0

-Begin by cloning a copy of the git repository for the Zephyr project and setting up your development environment as described in Getting Started Guide or specifically for Ubuntu in Development Environment Setup on Linux.
+In order to install the documentation tools, clone a copy of the git repository for the Zephyr project and set up your development environment as described in Getting Started Guide.
+This will ensure all the required tools are installed on your system.

 Documentation presentation theme¶